Existence and Uniqueness Results for Double-Free-Boundary Problems in Fluid Dynamics: Arc-length and total curvature estimates

 \subsection{Arc-length estimates for thin solutions}

 \begin{remark} The present section is motivated by the search for upper bounds for the arc-length per $P$-period of solutions of Prob. \ref{prob 4I.+} at the pair ${\bm\lambda}\in\Re_+^2$, which are uniform in the most general possible sense as $\lambda_1,\lambda_2\rightarrow\infty$.
 Namely, this is a natural requirement for satisfying the estimate (\ref{eqn 2.7.1-1}).
 The first observation is that the fixed-point estimates in Thm. \ref{thm 3.1.2} are not helpful, because they do not hold uniformly relative to arbitrarily thin strips $\Omega({\bm\Gamma})$, as occur in the case where $\lambda_1,\lambda_2\rightarrow\infty$.
-This suggests an alternate arc-length study mostly restricted to the narrow-stream-limit, as introduced in Section 1.1. \end{remark}
+This suggests an alternate arc-length study mostly restricted to the narrow-stream-limit, as introduced in Section 1.1. \end{remark} \begin{lemma} {(Uniform self-separation property of arcs satisfying (\ref{eqn Z.1}))} In the plane $\Re^2$, let be given a $P$-periodic region $G$ having exterior tangent balls of uniform radius at all boundary points, and a $P$-periodic (in $x$) function $a(p):\Re^2\rightarrow\Re_+$ in $\boldsymbol{\cal{A}}$ such that $|{\nabla}\,{\rm ln}\big(a(p)\big)|\leq B$ and $\Delta\,{\rm ln}\big(a(p)\big)$ $\geq H>0$, both uniformly in $G$.
+For any $\delta\geq 0$, let $\cal{M}(\delta)$ denote the family of all $P$-periodic (in $x$) directed $C^2$-arcs $\Gamma\in{\rm X}(G)$, each of which satisfies the condition: